Skip to content

 "We have 11 AI agents in production" tells you nothing — agent count measures decomposition style, not capability or output.

-Agent headcount is a vanity metric: it reports how many separate loops a team instantiated, not the work those loops ship.
-Boris Mann's framing, surfaced by Simon Willison on 2026-05-13, equates "11 AI agents" with "11 spreadsheets" or "11 browser tabs" — grammatically a number, operationally a non-answer (Simon Willison, 2026-05-13).
+Agent headcount is a vanity metric: it reports how many loops a team instantiated, not the work they ship.
+Boris Mann's framing, surfaced by Simon Willison on 2026-05-13, equates "11 AI agents" with "11 spreadsheets" — a number, not an answer (Simon Willison, 2026-05-13).

-Leadership decks, vendor case studies, conference talks, and team chats report agent populations as evidence of investment maturity ("we're up to 7 agents now").
-The number is easy to count, easy to compare across teams, easy to put on a slide — and uncorrelated with whether the system ships more work, fewer bugs, or lower cost.
+Decks, vendor case studies, and team chats report agent populations as investment maturity.
+The number is easy to count, compare, and slide — and uncorrelated with whether the system ships more work or costs less.

-The compute-controlled evidence is unambiguous.
-Once reasoning-token budget is held constant across architectures, single-agent systems "consistently match or outperform" multi-agent systems on multi-hop reasoning across the Qwen3, DeepSeek-R1, and Gemini 2.5 model families (Tran & Kiela, 2026, arxiv:2604.02460).
+With reasoning-token budget held constant, single-agent systems "consistently match or outperform" multi-agent ones on multi-hop reasoning across the Qwen3, DeepSeek-R1, and Gemini 2.5 families (Tran & Kiela, 2026, arxiv:2604.02460).
 Earlier multi-agent gains reflect "unaccounted computation and context effects rather than inherent architectural benefits".

-Variance is the giveaway.
-Across 260 configurations and six benchmarks, the same multi-agent system swings from +80.8% on decomposable financial reasoning to -70.0% on sequential planning, and tool-heavy tasks pay a 2–6x efficiency penalty in the multi-agent form (Kim et al., 2025, arxiv:2512.08296).
-"We have N agents" cannot distinguish the +80% configuration from the -70% one — architecture-task alignment is the explanatory variable, count is not.
+Variance is the giveaway: across 260 configurations and six benchmarks, the same system swings from +80.8% on decomposable financial reasoning to -70.0% on sequential planning, and tool-heavy tasks pay a 2–6x efficiency penalty (Kim et al., 2025, arxiv:2512.08296).
+"We have N agents" cannot distinguish the +80% configuration from the -70% one — architecture-task alignment is the explanatory variable.

-Production teams agree.
-Anthropic's research mode burns ~15x more tokens than chat and 4x more than a single agent, and earns the cost only on breadth-first parallel research — the wrong choice for most coding and any domain that needs shared context (Anthropic, 2025).
+Anthropic's research mode burns ~15x more tokens than chat, earning the cost only on breadth-first parallel research — wrong for most coding (Anthropic, 2025).
 Shopify's ICML 2025 Sidekick lessons are blunter: "avoid multi-agent architectures early — simple single-agent systems can handle more complexity than you might expect" (Shopify Engineering, 2025).

-It works as a metric — for the reporter, not the reader.
-The count is cheap, comparable, and brag-shaped, which are the canonical Goodhart conditions.
-It survives in team chats because nothing else has been instrumented: in the absence of pass-rate, revision-rate, or cost-per-merged-PR telemetry, count fills the vacuum.
-The mechanism by which it actively misleads is the variance above — count is downstream of topology choice, not a proxy for sophistication.
+It works for the reporter, not the reader: the count is cheap, comparable, and brag-shaped — the canonical Goodhart conditions.
+It survives because nothing else is instrumented: absent pass-rate, revision-rate, or cost-per-merged-PR telemetry, count fills the vacuum — though it is downstream of topology choice, not a proxy for sophistication.

-• Pass rate plotted against revision rate over time.
-Pass rate climbing while revision rate stays flat or declines is the healthy pattern; both climbing is acceleration whiplash (Digital Applied, 2026).
+• Pass rate against revision rate over time.
+Pass rate climbing while revision rate stays flat is healthy; both climbing is acceleration whiplash (Digital Applied, 2026).

 • Cost per merged PR.
 Ties token spend to a unit of work the business cares about — count cannot.